-From the time the Background Information Disclosure form is completed until graduation or dismissal from the program, if the student is charged with or convicted of a crime or a municipal ordinance violation of any type, before any court, or investigated for any violation of a local, state, or federal law, the student must report this to the Northwood Technical College Phlebotomy Program Instructor within seven (7) school days.
+From the time the Background Information Disclosure form is completed until graduation or dismissal from the program, if the student is charged with or convicted of a crime or a municipal ordinance violation of any type, before any court, or investigated for any violation of a local, state, or federal law, the student must report this to the Northwood Technical College Pharmacy Technician Program Director within seven (7) school days.
 Failure to report will result in program dismissal.

-All students are required to submit to a Wisconsin Caregiver Background Check at the beginning of the program.
-A felony and some other violations may prohibit completion of the program.
-Students are responsible for fees associated with background checks.
+All students are required to submit to a Wisconsin Caregiver Background Check and a National Criminal Background Check at the beginning of the second semester prior to attending pharmacy-based classes.
+A felony and some other violations may prohibit completion of the program and may prevent a student from taking the national PTCB exam.
+The costs of background checks are the responsibility of the student.
+If the student completes a clinical rotation Minnesota, a Minnesota Caregiver Background Check is also required.